Hpal09/vision-ar/README.md

 1. **Open the Demo**: Navigate to the live demo URL on your mobile device
 2. **Grant Permissions**: Allow camera access when prompted
 3. **Point Camera**: Point your camera at a Dubai postcard image
-4. **Interact**: Tap on labels to visit websites or explore the 3D scene
+4. **Interact**: Tap Rooey’s speech bubble to visit our Vision site, or explore the 3D scene
-5. **Enjoy**: Watch the animated characters and rotating Burj Khalifa model
+5. **Enjoy**: Watch Rooey’s looping animations, the flying griffin, and the rotating Burj Khalifa

 ## 🏗️ Project Structure